zhoubozhen/LBS/README.md

 > The U-Net architecture is implemented using Keras 2.6.0 with the TensorFlow-GPU 2.6.0 backend.
 Other software environments are Python 3.7, CUDA 11.2, CUDNN 8.1, and MATLAB R2022b.
 The network training is conducted on a Nvidia RTX 3090 24G GPU and the generation of training data is conducted on an Intel Core i5-11400H CPU.

 ## Quick Start
+1. Get all the data in the master branch first and unzip them all.
+Put all the data into the data folder.
+Replace all the data originally inside with the full version you get from the master branch.

+2. After that, inside your data folder are two folders, namely the *experiment_data* and *simulation_data* folder.
+3. In the code folder, run the programs according to the README there.